 - Tragic Hero: Troy Maxson.

 - "Well Done, Son!"
 Guy: Cory, to Troy.
-He eventually stops trying to impress Troy but his explanation to why he doesn't want to attend Troy's funeral shows that he's still hasn't gotten rid of some of those feelings.
+He eventually stops trying to impress Troy, but his explanation for why he doesn't want to attend Troy's funeral shows that he's still hasn't gotten rid of some of those feelings.